A complete how-to guide for learning languages from A1-C2

 • C2 is considered proficiency level (about as close as you can get to being a native speaker)

-Make your goal clear for yourself in the beginning.
-What level do you want to reach?
+Make your goal clear for yourself in the beginning when you want to learn a new language.
+Which level do you want to reach and why?

 The A-levels | Learning the basics